-This system is operated by vacuum, combined with a small quantity of water supplied by the pressurized fresh water system (approximately one (1) pint per flush)

-and is controlled by DC electrical power.
+This system is operated by vacuum, combined with a small quantity of water supplied by the pressurized fresh water system (approximately one (1) pint per flush) and is controlled by DC electrical power.
 Each toilet is equipped with an integral vacuum breaker that prevents a backflow of contaminated water into the potable water supply.
 Vacuum energy, supplied by the Vacuum Pump, is stored in a Vacuum Tank and is monitored to maintain a certain level.
 The Vacuum Pump is controlled by an electrical breaker switch, located on the AC/DC Electrical Panel.
-Refer to the Electrical Pages of this section in this Owners Manual for the location of the switch.
+Refer to the Electrical Pages of this section in this Owner's Manual for the location of the switch.
 As the toilet is flushed, vacuum energy is depleted and the Vacuum Pump will automatically activate to restore the required level.
 The Vacuum Pump will operate for approximately 30 to 90 seconds until the system reaches the required operating vacuum level.
-Toilet waste, both liquid and solid, is removed by the vacuum energy and water combination to a Waste Tank having a capacity of sixty (60) gallons.
-The Mechanical Layout in the Schematics Section of this Owners manual shows the location of the Tank.
+Toilet waste, both liquid and solid, is removed by the vacuum energy and water combination to a Waste Tank having a capacity of seventy-two gallons.
+The Mechanical Layout in the Schematics Section of this Owner's Manual shows the location of the Tank.
 This waste is stored in the Waste Tank until pumped out at a proper facility.
 The photo below shows the waste tank.
-It is located under the forward stateroom.

-The Waste Tank is equipped with an electronic Waste Level Gauge, which monitors the volume of waste in the tank for your convenience in determining when pump-
+The Waste Tank is equipped with an electronic Waste Level Gauge, which monitors the volume of waste in the tank for your convenience in determining when pumpout is required.
+The photo below shows the Meter in the Salon.